Meet Our Staff

 Patricia strongly believes that there is hope for everyone when it comes to recovering from addiction as long as they are given the right treatment and educated with the appropriate information.

-Patricia is an Oblate of the Order of St. Benedict and has volunteered at St. Benedict’s Abbey in Valyermo, California for the past few years.
+Patricia is an Oblate of the Order of St. Andrews and has volunteered at St. Andrews Abbey in Valyermo, California for the past few years.

 LVN Arlen Falgurea